What Are the Five Autism Signs to Look for in Your Child?

 Facts & Figures

 A study conducted in 2014 by the National Center for Health Statistics found that 1 in 45 children in the United States live with autism spectrum disorder.1 That is almost 2.3% of American children.
+That number is expected to rise as more research about autism is underway.
+By the end of this decade, I expect around 1 in 39 American children will be diagnosed with Autism.

 Why is this number so high?
-Researchers suspect that part of the reason may simply be that today there is much more awareness—and therefore diagnosis—of the condition than there was in previous generations.
+Researchers suspect that part of the reason may simply be that today, there is much more awareness — and therefore diagnosis — of the condition than there was in previous generations.

 Initially diagnosed as a mental illness before the turn of the 20th century, research during the last 30 years has finally paved the way for doctors to treat autistic patients.
 For years, people with autism were ridiculed and put on a circus show, but during the 1990s, new therapies were developed to give autistic children the necessary tools to attend school.
 Most autistic people never graduate high school with a regular diploma.
-Only a few of them do—but those few often succeed in life.
+Only a few of them do, and those few often succeed in life.

 There are many signs that doctors and parents look for in children with autism.
 I will discuss five examples below.